 Signature Programs

-HeArt Talks™ - for elementary-age kids
+HeArt Talks™ - for pre/k - elementary-age campers

-The model was designed in 1995 by Mimi Farrelly-Hansen, an experienced child art therapist, former preschool and elementary school teacher, and parent of a daughter adopted from India.
-Farrelly-Hansen created a sequence of age-appropriate art interventions that would facilitate conversation among children about their experiences of being adopted and raised by American families in the United States.
+This program was designed in 1995 by Mimi Farrelly-Hansen, a licensed and experienced child art therapist, former ECE school teacher, and parent of a daughter adopted from India.
+Farrelly-Hansen created a sequence of age-appropriate art interventions that would facilitate conversation among children about their experiences of being adopted.
 These art activities, developed for each age group of children and youth, were designed with an understanding of the developmental stages of adoption awareness.
+HeArt Talks™ is conducted by licensed art therapists with a focus on the following goals:

 • Provide a safe place for transculturally and transracially adopted children and siblings to talk and make art.